-- 1. To acquire problem solving skills - 2.
-To be able to develop flowcharts - 3.
-To understand structured programming concepts - 4.
-To be able to write programs in C Language
+- To acquire problem solving skills

+- To be able to develop flowcharts

+- To understand structured programming concepts

+- To be able to write programs in C Language

-- 1. Formulate simple algorithms for arithmetic, logical problems and to translate the algorithms to programs(in C language) - 2.
-Execute and test the programs and correct syntax and logical errors, to implement conditional branching, iteration and recursion - 3.
-Distinguish a problem into functions and synthesize a complete program using divide and conquer approach. - 4.
-Understand arrays, pointers and structures to formulate algorithms and programs. - 5.
-Analyse programming to solve matrix addition and multiplication problems and searching and sorting problems. - 6.
-Understand programming to solve simple numerical method problems, namely rot finding of function, differentiation of function and simple integration.
+- 1. To formulate simple algorithms for arithmetic, logical problems and to translate the algorithms to programs(in C language) - 2.
+To test and execute the programs and correct syntax and logical errors, to implement conditional branching, iteration and recursion - 3.
+To decompose a problem into functions and synthesize a complete program using divide and conquer approach. - 4.
+To use arrays, pointers and structures to formulate algorithms and programs. - 5.
+To apply programming to solve matrix addition and multiplication problems and searching and sorting problems. - 6.
+To apply programming to solve simple numerical method problems, namely rot finding of function, differentiation of function and simple integration.